rafi/workon-py/README.md

 # workon-py

+> Simple pipenv bash alternative, virtual-environment management helper.

-Work and create python virtualenvs in a central directory, via subshell.
+Work and create python virtualenvs in a central directory, use sub-shell for activation and run arbitrary commands in envs.

-## Dependencies

-- python3 or virtualenv

 ## Install

+Before, make sure you're using Python 3 and/or have `virtualenv` installed.

 Change directory to installation location, for example `~/.local/bin`: